sgaliamov/ergo-layouts/readme.md

     It's hard to say which balance is the best.
     It sounds logical that the load on hands should be equal.
     But from other point of view, the left hand is used more often because we use a mouse with the right hand and place the most of shortcuts on the left side.
-    To not overcomplicate, I decide stick to balanced option.
+    To not over-complicate, I decide stick to balanced option.

 7. Punctuation marks do not have to be in the standard position.